core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 ## Version -02 to -03 ## {#sec-02-03}

 * Clarifications on transporting EDHOC message_3 in the CoAP payload.

+* The EDHOC option is removed from the EDHOC + OSCORE request after processing the EDHOC data.

+* Improved error handling on the CoAP server.

 * Updated figures; editorial improvements.